xommmmmmmm/QueueNineChimera/README.md

-# Q9 Chimera
+# Q9 Chimera & Limousine

-Q9 Chimera is an RP2040-based, drop-in, multi-layout replacement PCB for Keychron Q9.
-Supports ortholinear layout with central or right-hand numpad, and traditional row-stagger with right hand numpad.
-Supports up to two independent EC11 rotary encoders in the separated key positions.
-6u spacebar option supports off-center switch position in either the standard orientation or flipped.
+Q9 Chimera & Limousine are RP2040-based, drop-in, multi-layout replacement PCBs for Keychron Q9.
+Chimera supports ortholinear layout with central or right-hand numpad, and traditional row-stagger with right hand numpad.
+Limousine supports row and alpha stagger, with support for 2.25u/2.75u "Alice" bars and right-hand numpad.

+Both versions support up to two independent EC11 rotary encoders in the separated key positions, and a plethora of bottom-row options.

 ![Q9 Chimera Ortho](images/OviRtjQ.jpeg)
 *xomm's split ortho build*